1melty1/practice/README.md

-May not be the best solution but it works
+May not be the best solutions but they work